 At EMBL-EBI, GENCODE will be part of the Genes, Genomes and Variation cluster and the various project components will be managed by four key personnel: Adam Frankish, Bronwen Aken, Andrew Yates and Daniel Zerbino.
 These managers already work closely together to deliver several GGV resources including Ensembl.
 They are responsible for different activities within GENCODE and are therefore well-placed to ensure that the aims are met.
 Specifically, Frankish will lead the manual annotation activities within GGV and report to Flicek.
 Note that Frankish is currently an employee of WTSI and will not become an EMBL-EBI employee until 1 April 2017 (see HAVANA transition plan below).
 Software pipelines supporting HAVANA will be maintained and developed by Zerbino synergistic with his current responsibilities for Ensembl core software and overall GGV genome analysis pipelines.
 Zerbino will also be involved in the regulatory pilot.
 Data access, distribution and training will be led by Yates who is also responsible for the Ensembl web site, Ensembl release process and GGV outreach and training.
 Aken will lead the Ensembl GeneBuild and QC activities.

-Among the other partners, Mark Gerstein (Yale) will be primarily responsible for psuedogene annotation; Benedict Paten (UCSC) for engagement with the UCSC Genome Browser group and the graph genome pilot project; Manolis Kellis (MIT) for comparative genomics algorithms and be involved in the regulatory pilot; Roderic Guigo (CRG) for transcript validation and analysis; Michael Tress (CNIO) and Jyoti Choudhary (WTSI) for proteomics data generation and analyses.
+Among the other partners, Mark Gerstein (Yale) will be primarily responsible for pseudogene annotation; Benedict Paten (UCSC) for engagement with the UCSC Genome Browser group and the graph genome pilot project; Manolis Kellis (MIT) for comparative genomics algorithms and be involved in the regulatory pilot; Roderic Guigo (CRG) for transcript validation and analysis; Michael Tress (CNIO) and Jyoti Choudhary (WTSI) for proteomics data generation and analyses.
 We have also engaged Tim Hubbard, Professor of Bioinformatics and head of the department of Medical and Molecular Genetics and King’s College London and former GENCODE PI and head of informatics at WTSI as a special advisor to the project for the sake of continuity and for his experience in genome annotation and clinical applications of genomics.

 We will continue with the current methods that we have successfully used in GENCODE for monitoring progress and ensuring that partners are up to date over the past four years: